learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 1. Run `learn`.
 2. Read the errors; vocalize what they're asking you to do.
 3. Write code; repeat steps 1 and 2 often until a test passes.
-4. Repeat as needed for further tests.
+4. Repeat as needed until all the tests are passing.
-5. Unless you're working in Canvas, run `learn submit` when finished!

 ## Working Through the Problems